equalframework/equal-doc/docs/usage/model-definition.md

 * time: HH:mm:ss
 * datetime: YYYY-mm-dd HH:mm:ss

 !!!
-Tip
+Tip "Datetime manipulations using eQual"
-	Internally, dates, times and datetimes are handled as timestamps.
+	Within PHP scripts, eQual handles dates, times and datetimes as UTC timestamps.
 These are adapted to SQL format or JSON format when needed.

 #### many2one
 Relational field used for fields holding a N-1 relation.
 The stored value is an integer that holds the identifier of the pointed object.